 - A thorough understanding of the legal implications of the Government Disputes Clause can save you thousands of dollars in unnecessary litigation.

-Having the required certification language under the Government Disputes Clause and required wording is essential because if the contracting officer denies your claim, and if the proper language was not present in your claims submission, an appeals court will probably deny your case for lack of jurisdiction.
+Having the required certification language under the FAR Disputes Clause in Government Contracts and required wording is essential because if the contracting officer denies your claim, and if the proper language was not present in your claims submission, an appeals court will probably deny your case for lack of jurisdiction.

 - This can be an expensive fight that can be avoided.